-The official national report health care fraud week is the second week of August.
+The official national report health care fraud day is August 7.
 (Of course, you can, and should, report health care fraud any day of the year.)

 Health care fraud affects us all.
 Ten percent of all health care spending is lost due to fraud.
 Because U.S. health care spending exceeds $3 trillion a year (which is about $10,000 per person) that means $300 billion is lost annually to fraud.
 It’s no wonder why we have a national health care crisis!
 In fact, the Medicare program itself loses $65 billion a year due to Medicare fraud.